Home » Course » Soup

 • Use good quality ingredients, especially when it comes to parmesan cheese.
 Using good quality parmesan cheese (avoid the non-refrigerated kind) will significantly improve the taste of your soup!

-I will leave you with this: you need this in your life! 🙂
+I will leave you with this: you need this ravioli soup in your life! 🙂

 Grab a spoon and dig in, folks!